 Central Park West At 79th St.

-Admission Depending on Age.
+Admission Starts at $16.
 Timed entry reservations required

 How to get there: After enjoying breakfast at your centrally located hotel, take the A or B MTA subway train and exit the 81st / Museum of Natural History.

 A must for families, even my teen daughter spent hours exploring the American Museum of Natural History and the Hayden Planetarium.
-A sprawling museum that could take all day so hit the highlights, like the Hall of Dinosaurs, “Lucy” the early human, the giant blue whale and the Theodore Roosevelt Rotunda along with the Hall of North American Mammals.
+A sprawling museum that could take all day.
+Hit the highlights, like the Hall of Dinosaurs, “Lucy,” the early human, the giant blue whale, and the Theodore Roosevelt Rotunda along with the Hall of North American Mammals.

 Carve out a little time for the Hayden Planetarium to learn more about the world beyond our atmosphere.
 It’s located on-site and requires an additional timed ticket.